Support Us

 Beka’s path to Ukraine

-The first time Beka heard about Russia’s aggression against Ukraine was around 2016 from some Ukrainians she worked with in the US.
-They told her about the repressions that the Ukrainian people endured in the USSR, the struggle for Ukraine’s independence, the Revolution of Dignity, and the Russian occupation of Crimea and parts of Donbas, and they shared with her how these events had impacted on their lives.
+The first time Beka heard about Russia’s aggression against Ukraine was around 2016 from her Ukrainian coworkers in the US.
+They told her about the repressions that the Ukrainian people had endured in the USSR, the struggle for Ukraine’s independence, the Revolution of Dignity, and the Russian occupation of Crimea and parts of Donbas, and they shared with her how these events had impacted on their lives.
 Beka was fascinated by Ukraine’s history.

 In 2021, Beka’s Ukrainian friends started to worry about the build-up of Russian troops on the border and the possibility of a full-scale invasion.
 Beka was on a shift at the hospital when she heard the news that the invasion had begun.

-"I couldn’t believe it was happening right there and then!"
+"I couldn’t believe that this is happening right now!"
 Beka recalls, her voice full of feeling.
-"And the whole world was watching, but no one started helping straight away because Ukraine is not a member of NATO.
-I decided I had to help the Ukrainian people, especially because I had experience working in tough situations."
+She was shocked that the whole world was watching, but no one started helping straight away because Ukraine is not a member of NATO.
+"And so I said, I should help.
+I have some experience of working in stressful situations."

-She told her boss that she wanted to use up the holiday hours – almost 10 weeks’ worth of them – she had accumulated over several years to go to Ukraine and help people there.
-The hospital director wasn’t surprised by Beka’s decision.
-"I knew you would do that," she told Beka approvingly.
-"I was waiting for you to tell me you were going to Ukraine."
+She told her boss that she wanted to use the vacation time she had saved up over several years – almost 10 weeks’ worth – to go to Ukraine and help people there.
+Beka’s boss wasn’t surprised by her decision.
+"I knew you would do this," she told Beka approvingly.
+"I was just waiting for you to tell me you were going to go."

-Nor did Beka’s family – her brother and her sister-in-law – bat an eyelid at her decision.
+Nor did Beka’s family – her brother and sister – bat an eyelid at her decision.
 No one had even considered that Beka, always so brave, would be able to watch the Russo-Ukrainian war unfold from across the ocean.

 So Beka packed her bags and travelled to Ukraine.